plpxsk/R/test.md

 # Simple, sane testing in R

-This workflow doesn't require your project directory to be an R package.
+Importantly, this workflow **doesn't require your project directory to be an R package**.

 # Step 0